commercetools/commercetools-email-retry-processor/README.md

              "clientId": "<ctp project ID>",
              "clientSecret": "<ctp project client secret>",
              "endpointUrl": "<endpoint url>",
-             "encryptionKey" : "<blowfish encryptionkey>",
-             "processAll"    : <if true, all email objects (pending/error) are processed, otherwise only "pending" email objects will be processed (Default: false).>
+             "encryptionKey" : "<blowfish encryptionkey, which is used to encrypt the email object id before passing it the post request>", "processAll" : true|false <if true, all email objects (pending/error) are processed, otherwise only "pending" email objects will be processed (Default: false).>
            }
    ]
  }